neelsoumya/teaching_web_development/materials/HTML.md

 NCSA Mosaic was one of the first web browsers to gain widespread popularity, significantly contributing to the growth of the World Wide Web in the early 1990s.

+Here is an image of the NCSA Mosaic browser (created using an AI image generator):

 ![Image of NCSA Mosaic browser](images/ncsa_mosaic.png)

 - Wayback Machine: [Wayback Machine](https://archive.org/web/)